adamjstevenson/stripe-ruby-webhook-receipts/README.md

 # Custom Stripe subscription email receipts with Mailgun

-A basic Sinatra example using Stripe's webhook functionality and the [Mailgun Ruby](https://github.com/mailgun/mailgun-ruby) gem to send custom email receipts to customers when the `invoice.payment_succeeded` event is received.
+A basic example app built with Sinatra that uses Stripe's webhook functionality and the [Mailgun Ruby gem](https://github.com/mailgun/mailgun-ruby) to send custom email receipts to customers when the `invoice.payment_succeeded` event is received.

 Modify the webhook.rb script and [deploy this on Heroku](https://devcenter.heroku.com/articles/rack) or another service to send email receipts to your Stripe customers.

 ![Example receipt](/receipt_html.png)